-Not until the war was over, in the "Stuttgart Confession of Guilt" issued 19 October 1945, did the German churches express regret for failing to help.
-Here is the English translation of the German confession referred to as Stuttgarter Schuldbekenntnis:
+Not until the war was over - in the Stuttgarter Schuldbekenntnis ("Stuttgart Confession of Guilt") issued October 19, 1945 - did the churches of Germany express regret for failing to help.
+Here is the English translation of the German link:

 After the war, in Stuttgart on October 19, 1945, the newly formed counsel of the Protestant (Lutheran) church in Germany prepared an acknowledgment of guilt for the NS [National Socialist] time period.
 This was done despite the protest of many Germans.